tstoegi/MicroWakeupper/README.md

      Just set DIS (disable pin) to HIGH, if you want to disable the microWakeupper.
 This prevents further resets as long as your code is running (until going to sleep again).
+     !!!
+DO NOT USE A GPIO THAT IS GOING HIGH DURING STARTUP/BOOT !!!
  INPUT       <-->   STA   (optional)
      This pin is HIGH, if the microWakeupper was triggered within the last 2-3 seconds.